 “How did you do that?”
 I asked.

-He held up his hand, his fingers forming a circle.
-"I used your knife," he said.
+He held up his hand, forming a circle with his fingers.
+“I used your knife,” he said.

-I looked around didn't see it anywhere.
-"What?"
+I looked at his belt and didn’t see a knife anywhere.
+“What?”
 I said.
 Was this another trick?
-We didn't have time for this.
+I didn’t have time for this.

-"I change appearances.
-It's what I do," he said.
+“I change appearances.
+It’s what I do,” he said.
 He cracked a wide grin and then bent down next to me.
-He brought down the hand he had just shown me against the spider silk, his fingers still forming a circle shape with nothing in the middle.
+He brought down the hand he had just shown me against the spider silk.
+His fingers still gripped nothing as he put the fist to silk.
 I saw pressure against the silk in a line above his hand.
 With a sawing motion, the line of pressure started cutting through the silk.

 “You turned my dagger invisible?”
 I said with wide eyes.